 Mulch helps maintain soil nutrients.
 As mentioned above, when soil gets eroded away by weather, it can also remove or dilute the nutrients in the soil, forcing you to spend money on expensive plant food (or washing away what you’ve already put down).

 A layer of mulch helps prevent it from being washed away, in the same way it prevents the soil from being eroded.
 However, it also adds its own.
 Organic mulch is (as the name suggests) full of organic material that breaks down over time adding its own nutrients to the soil and giving plants everything they need to flourish.
+If you want to find out how to check the nutrients in your soil and maintain a good level, check out our blog, The Importance of Soil Sampling.

 The organic decomposition of mulch encourages microbial activity and promotes a healthy habitat for earthworm populations (similar to a fallen tree or forest floor).
 Earthworms naturally aerate soil and disperse nutrients throughout, as well as eating any little pests and critters that it finds.
-Their borrows promote water penetration and stimulate root growth.
+Their burrows promote water penetration and stimulate root growth.

 Mulch acts as a nice blanket for the ground, providing an insulating layer so that the ground experiences only gradual changes.
 During the winter, the insulating layer helps the soil retain heat and helps prevent frost from damaging roots.
 During the summer, the mulch acts to block the sun from the surface, allowing it to heat up gradually and limiting water evaporation and helps retain moisture.